1.1 Membership is subject to approval by Norwood Management.

 Division 3 – playing handicap 29+

-The following competitions are the Major Club Competitions and are open to any member of NPGC (c) above):
+The following competitions are the Major Club Competitions and are open to any member of NPGC (subject to 9.2 (c) above):

 This is a 36 hole individual medal competition played over 2 consecutive days (a Saturday and a Sunday).
-There will be both a gross and net competition to determine the gross and net ladies and gents Club Champions for the year.
+There will be both a gross and net competition to determine the gross and net ladies, gents and junior Club Champions for the year.
 A ‘cut’ will take place after round 1.
-The top 50% of players with the leading net scores will make the cut and qualify to play in round 2.
-There will be a separate competition for ladies and gents.
+The top 50% of men with the leading net scores will make the cut and qualify to play in round 2.
+For the women’s and junior’s event, this will be the top 75% providing there are at least 15 and 5 players respectively in round 1; if not, there will be no cut.
+There will be a separate competition for ladies, gents and juniors.
 The draw for round 1 will be based on handicap divisions so that players will play with another player of a similar handicap index.
 In round 2, the players with the leading scores in the gross and net events will play together and will go out in the last groups.
 The leading 3 ladies in the gross and net events will play in the 4th and 5th respective groups from the end.

 There will be a prize voucher for best 1st round and best 2nd round net score, outside of the main event (which is the 36 hole event).
-A player cannot win more than 1 voucher.
+A player cannot win more than 1 voucher, except that a junior could win both the junior and relevant adult club championship.

 Entry fee: £4.00 per round.